lhaix/mozilla-central/webapprt/README.md

 using js-ctypes.

 **PORT** Write the uninstall registry key and its values.
+The uninstall registry key is the full origin of the app, including port (or -1 if default).
+For example:
+`HKCU\Software\Microsoft\Windows\CurrentVersion\Uninstall\http://www.myexample.com:-1`.
 Specifically, we'll want to make sure we write the following values:

   - **DisplayIcon** (String) Full path to `topwindow.ico`